aailab-kaist/DBAE/README.md

 ## Attribute Manipulation
-It needs the trained linear classifier on attributes (e.g., CelebAHQ).
+It needs the trained linear classifier on attributes.

 You can train your linear classifier with the infer_class_dbae.sh code.
 (The dataset could be changed.)

-We provide the trained linear classifier ([best.pt](https://drive.google.com/drive/folders/1c5idDNZeaiUcS-qc6_7zRxbHiOh-cry-)) for
+We provide the trained linear classifier ([best.pt](https://drive.google.com/drive/folders/1c5idDNZeaiUcS-qc6_7zRxbHiOh-cry-)) on 40 binary attributes of CelebA-HQ in the latent space of *ffhq/sto/ema_0.9999_1020000.pt*.

 To manipulate attributes, run